ankushBoL/log4j-aws-appenders/examples/cloudformation/README.md

-# Logging Example

-This directory contains an example program that writes log messages to all supported loggers.
-It also contains CloudFormation templates that will create the destinations for these loggers.

-> *BEWARE!* You will be charged for all AWS services used by this example.
-I have tried to keep the costs minimal, and some services (such as CloudWatch) may be covered under a free tier.
-  However, *you are responsible for all charges*.

-## Creating the AWS resources

-Use the [AWS Console](https://console.aws.amazon.com/cloudformation/home) to create stacks from the templates linked below.
+This directory contains CloudFormation templates to create the logging destinations, along with their permissions.
+All of the examples write to the same destinations.

+> *WARNING*: these templates create AWS resources for which you will be changed.
+Be sure to delete the stacks when you are done.

 ### CloudWatch

-[This template](cloudformation/cloudwatch.json) creates the following resources:
+[This template](cloudwatch.json) creates the following resources:

 * A CloudWatch log group named "AppenderExample"
 * An IAM managed policy named "AppenderExampleCloudWatchWriter" that grants access to create